Solar cars, including four from Japan, begin 3,000-km race through center of Australia | The Japan Times

 The Tokyo-based university is one of this year’s favorites, having won the World Solar Challenge in 2009 and 2011.

-Team general manager Hideki Kimura showed Kyodo News the communication satellite imagery they will be using to track the car, as well as weather patterns, in real time in order to predict conditions for the race.
+Team general manager Hideki Kimura showed off the communication satellite imagery they will be using to track the car, as well as weather patterns, in real time in order to predict conditions for the race.

 “We can see that toward Alice Springs (in central Australia) there is a lot of cloud cover,” Kimura, a 53-year-old professor, said, suggesting the team may have to change their plans to accommodate suboptimal conditions.